- Second Public Meeting on the Connected Vehicle Reference Implementation(CVRIA) held February 19-20 in San Francisco - Workshop summary coming soon

 - U.S. DOT Releases Summary Report from the First Connected Vehicle Reference Implementation Architecture (CVRIA) Public Stakeholder Workshop

-- ITS JPO Releases Turbo Architecture Version 7.0
+- ITS JPO releases Turbo Architecture Version 7.0 and U.S. National ITS Architecture Version 7.0

 Current Version: National ITS Architecture Version 7.0